 You can start with an empty translation memory or import your own translations.
-As part of the post-editing process, Translation Hub populates your translation memory with the post-edited translations.
+As part of the post-editing process, Translation Hub populates your translation memory with post-edited translations.

 Translation memory compared to other translation resources